SanityGoneAK/sanity-gone/README.md

 # Sanity;Gone

-New an Improved Sanity Gone website.
+New and Improved Sanity Gone website.